Taylor Of Old Bond Street Sandalwood Shaving Cream Review

 The Sandalwood must be popular as it’s one of the very few TOBS pre-shaves that can be paired with their creams and shaving soaps (Taylor of Old Bond Street Sandalwood Pre-Shave Oil).

-I am planning on trying other Sandalwood shaving creams and recently used and reviewed a tub of Simpsons Sandalwood.
+I plan to try other Sandalwood shaving creams, and I recently used and reviewed a tub of Simpsons Sandalwood.
 The plan is to find what’s best!

 The last TOBS cream I used was the Taylor of Old Bond Street Oud Shaving Cream.
 That is a shockingly great scent!

-In the review, I will run through what the cream features and tell you all about what I think of the scent, texture, and the during and after the shave experience.
+In the review, I will run through what the cream features and tell you all about what I think of the scent, texture, and the experience during and after the shave.

 Description and Features

-Once the top cap is opened, you should get a hardish-looking top cream layer and get a gentle whiff of the scent.
+Once the top cap is opened, you should see a hardish, cream-colored top layer and catch a gentle whiff of the scent.

 Ingredients

-TOBS Sandalwood is not one of those creams that ticks the free-from, organic, vegan, or other boxes that some people require.
-So, if you are skin sensitive, then check out the ingredients list for any potential irritants.
+TOBS Sandalwood is not one of those creams that tick the free-from, organic, vegan, or other boxes that some people require.
+So, if you are sensitive to skin, then check the ingredients list for any potential irritants.

 Here’s a breakdown of the ingredients in this shaving cream, with explanations of what each does and any potential skin concerns.

-That’s a common list of ingredients we find in many traditional shaving creams that help us whip up a good lubricant to lather.
+That’s a common list of ingredients found in many traditional shaving creams, which help us whip up a good lubricant to create a lather.

 Aqua (Water), Stearic Acid, Myristic Acid, Potassium Hydroxide, Coconut Fatty Acid, Glycerin, Parfum (Fragrance), Triethanolamine, Sodium Hydroxide, Benzyl Alcohol, Methylchloroisothiazolinone, Methylisothiazolinone, Triethylene Glycol, Propylene Glycol, Magnesium Nitrate, Magnesium Chloride, (Parfum Contains: Linalool, Geraniol, Benzyl Salicylate, Citronellol, Eugenol, Benzyl Benzoate, Benzyl Cinnamate, Evernia Furfuracea Extract, Evernia Prunastri Extract, Limonene, Coumarin).